WrestleMania 39: Preliminary matches

 WrestleMania Saturday began with WrestleMania hosts, The Miz and Snoop Dogg, hyping up the crowd for the event.

 In the first match for Night 1, Austin Theory defended Raw's United States Championship against John Cena.
 During the match, Cena applied the STF on Theory, who bit the hand of Cena to void the submission.
 After performing the Five Knuckle Shuffle on Theory, Cena attempted an Attitude Adjustment on Theory, however, Theory inadvertently incapacitated the referee before escaping.
 In the climax, Cena applied the STF submission on Theory, who eventually submitted, however, the referee was still incapacitated.
 As Cena attempted to revive the referee, Theory performed a low blow and an A-Town Down on Cena to retain the title.

 Next, Braun Strowman and Ricochet, The Street Profits (Angelo Dawkins and Montez Ford), Alpha Academy (Chad Gable and Otis), and The Viking Raiders (Erik and Ivar, accompanied by Valhalla) competed in the fatal four-way Men's WrestleMania Showcase match.
 During the match, a standoff ensued between all four teams with Viking Raiders dominating the other three teams.
 In the end, as Ricochet attempted a Shooting Star Press on Dawkins, Dawkins' raised his knees to block the impact.
 Dawkins then placed Ricochet on his knees and Ford then performed the From the Heavens splash on Ricochet.
 Dawkins then pinned Ricochet to win the match.

-After that, Seth "Freakin" Rollins faced Logan Paul (accompanied by the Prime energy drink mascot, one of Paul's associated brands).
+After that, Seth Rollins faced Logan Paul (accompanied by the Prime energy drink mascot, one of Paul's associated brands).
 During the match, Rollins performed the Stomp on Paul's right hand, which was on the steel steps.
 Paul, however, managed to still perform the right hand punch on Rollins for a nearfall.
 Rollins performed a sit-out Powerbomb on Paul for a nearfall.
 As Rollins attempted the Stomp, the Prime Energy mascot pulled Paul out of the ring and revealed himself as KSI.
 Rollins confronted KSI, only for Paul to throw Rollins into the ringpost.
 After KSI and Paul cleared the announce table, Paul then placed Rollins on the announce table.
 As Paul attempted a frog splash to Rollins on the table, Rollins pulled KSI onto the table, and Paul inadvertently performed the frog splash on KSI.
 Back in the ring, Rollins performed the Pedigree on Paul for a nearfall.
 Paul performed a frog splash on Rollins from the top turnbuckle for a nearfall.
 In the closing moments, as Paul attempted a Coast-To-Coast on Rollins, Rollins countered into a superkick and performed the Stomp on Paul to win the match.